IHe-KaiI/DressCode/README.md

 #### Visualize 3D sewing patterns

 - Our script can visualize multiple 3D sewing patterns (before stitching) and output a combined 3D mesh with ```python nn/multiple_patterns_vis.py --folder PATH_TO_FOLDER```.
 The output will be in the same folder as the input folder.

+#### Texture Editing

+- Our UI supports texture editing.
+After running ```nn/UI_chat.py``` and generating the garment, copy the UV map of the last generated garment to the second tab of Gradio and edit the texture on the UV map.
+Our script will render the results with the new texture.
+Currently, our editing UI only supports processing one garment at a time.